 Can I use the Internet in the DipTrans exam?

-You can’t use the Internet in the DipTrans exam.
-You can’t use electronic dictionaries or devices.
+No, you can’t use the Internet or electronic dictionaries or devices.

 How is the DipTrans graded?